Do you see how the world today oftentimes means that people are living on the periphery? The periphery of what, you ask?

 I guess that’s why I don’t go out much.
 I miss the old days.
 When an outing was enjoyed.

-Now I hurry through whatever errand I have, and quickly head back to the inner sanctum where it is quiet and peaceful.
+Now I hurry through whatever errand I have and quickly head back to my inner sanctum where it is quiet and peaceful.

 Genetics loads the gun of our existence as we attempt to navigate this world.

-But it is inevitably environment and experiences that end up pulling the trigger.
+But it is inevitably our environment and experiences that end up pulling the trigger.

-The world I knew and often long for just resides in my memory.
-And it won't be coming back to town.
+The world I knew and often still long for resides in my memory.
+And it won’t be coming back to town.